woocommerce/woocommerce-ios/docs/README.md

 To generate a `copy()` method for a `class` or `struct`:

 1. Make it conform to [`GeneratedCopiable`](../Networking/Networking/Copiable/GeneratedCopiable.swift).
-Consider importaing the `protocol` only.
+Consider importing the `protocol` only.

     ```swift
     import protocol Networking.GeneratedCopiable